-The average (growing) salesperson spends $758 a year on some form of self improvement.
-Seminars, books, tapes or courses to make themselves better people and salespeople in short: to make more sales.
+The average (growing) salesperson spends $758 a year on some form of self-improvement.
+Seminars, books, or courses to make themselves better people and salespeople in short: to make more sales.

 Seminars and courses are the best opportunities because they’re live performances.
 They offer “in your face” information that is timely and makes you evaluate the information in terms of what you are doing “right now.”

-Salespeople go to the live seminar eager to get more information, buy few know how to attend for maximum benefit.
+Salespeople go to the live seminar eager to get more information, but few know how to attend for maximum benefit.
 Here are a few rules (guidelines) and ideas I’ve compiled from both seminar leaders and seminar attendees.
-If you’re going to a seminar soon and I hope you are.
-Take these thoughts with you so you can walk away with the gold:
+If you’re going to a seminar soon and I hope you are, take these thoughts with you so you can walk away with the gold: